KICK THE CAN

 - After six months, daily consumption of sugary drinks increases fat deposits in the liver by 150 percent, leading directly to both diabetes and heart disease.

 KEY ELEMENTS OF KICK THE CAN

-- Public information to raise awareness about the role soda and other sugary drinks play in the obesity epidemic and the lack of safe drinking water in many communities.
-Our fact sheet about soda and sugary drinks is available in English and in Spanish.
+- Public information to raise awareness about the role soda and other sugary drinks play in the obesity and diabetes epidemics.
+View our informational pages on obesity and type 2 diabetes, and download factsheets about soda and sugary drinks.

-- Adoption of city and county policies to limit the availability and marketing of sugary drinks, increase access to safe drinking water and other healthy alternatives, and increase support for breastfeeding at worksites and public facilities.
-Here are policies that limit availability and marketing, policies have been adopted by California cities and counties, and CCPHA's model city food and beverage policy.
+- Adoption of city and county policies to limit the availability and marketing of sugary drinks and increase access to safe drinking water and other healthy alternatives.
+Explore beverage policy options and find policies that have been successfully adopted by California cities and counties.

 - Adoption of state policies to reform beverage environments, to promote water consumption, and reduce soda and other sugary drink consumption